 The direct command Unmask receive data enables processing of the received data by the RX decoders, RSSI measurement and AGC operation.
 A common use of this command is to re-enable the receiver operation after it was masked by the command Mask receive data.
 If the Mask receive timer is still running while the direct command Unmask receive data is received, reception is enabled, and the Mask receive timer is reset.

 In passive target (card emulation) mode, the Unmask receive data command prepares the RX decoders for a new data reception and clears the internal FDT timer.
-In passive target mode, this direct command must be used only if no further transmissions from the ST25R3916B and ST25R3917B are planned and the devices have to wait for the next command to be received.
+In passive target mode, this direct command must be used only if no further transmission from the ST25R3916/7 is planned and the device has to wait for the next command to be received.